ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/prereqs/vpc.md

 <img src="../vpc050.png" width="1288" height="268" />

 You are now ready to click the blue **Create virtual private cloud** button on the lower right of your page.
-If this button is not enabled then you have probably forgot to enter some required information such as a name for your VPC:
+If this button is not enabled then you probably forgot to enter some required information such as a name for your VPC:

 <img src="../vpc060.png" width="307" height="213" />